bioexcel/cwl-best-practice-guide/docs/limitations.md

 ## Common CWL workarounds

-Javascript ExpressionTools can be used for working around some limitations.
-It is recommended to keep usage of these to a minimum, but sometimes they are the best tool for working around a problem.
+Javascript ExpressionTools can be used for working around some limitations of CWL.
+It is recommended to keep usage of these to a minimum, but sometimes they are the best tool for a task.
+If you do need to use them there is guidance on doing this in the [CWL user guide](https://www.commonwl.org/user_guide/13-expressions/index.html).

 ## When CWL might not be best workflow language